Russell Westbrook's Success and Achievements in Timeline

 A closer look at the biggest achievements of Russell Westbrook.
 Awards, milestones, and records that define success.

-Russell Westbrook III is an American professional basketball player currently playing point guard for the Denver Nuggets in the NBA.
-He entered the NBA in 2008 and rose to prominence with the Oklahoma City Thunder.
-He has played for six NBA teams during his career.
+Russell Westbrook III is an American professional basketball player currently playing for the Denver Nuggets in the NBA.
+Primarily a point guard, Westbrook entered the NBA in 2008 and rose to prominence with the Oklahoma City Thunder.
+He has played for six NBA teams throughout his career.

-On March 22, 2016, Westbrook recorded his 15th triple-double of the season, amassing the most triple-doubles by a player in a season since 1988-89, when Magic Johnson had 17 and Michael Jordan had 15.
+On March 22, 2016, Russell Westbrook recorded his 15th triple-double of the season and 34th of his career, amassing the most triple-doubles by a player in a season since 1988-89.

 January 6, 2006: Career-Best 51 Points

-On January 6, 2006, during his senior year, Russell Westbrook registered a career-best 51 points at Carson.
+On January 6, 2006, during his senior year, Russell Westbrook registered a career-best 51 points at Carson High School.

 March 2, 2009: First Career Triple-Double